weathermanbarnes/wxlib/doc/source/basic.rst

    encapsulating this kind of operation.
  * Anything that requires more complex data structures.
 A list or a key-value storage are very hard to implement in Fortran, but included in the python language core.
-Many algorithms can be implemented much more straightforward if these data structures are available.
+Many algorithms can be implemented much more straightforwardly if these data structures are available.
  * File input/output.
 There are already functions available for python that can read pretty much any data format, including netCDF, mat, and GRIB files.
 There's no need to reinvent those, or even to implement your own functions in Fortran.